spcourse/acquisition/scraping/index.md

 ## Before starting

-1. We assume Python 3, Requests, Pandas, Seaborn, and BeautifulSoup4 are installed (see [preparations] if this is not the case).
+1. For this assignment you'll need to have the following Python 3 libraries installed: Requests, Pandas, Seaborn, and BeautifulSoup4.

 2. We will be looking at IMDB movies and getting data off this website.
 To get started, you should look at [the BeautifulSoup documentation].